 Chickens are Unintelligent

-Many people believe that chickens aren’t smart, but this is not the case.
-Chickens are super smart, emotional beings.
-Chickens have a complex social structure that they follow called a pecking order.
-In this social structure, every chicken knows its place in relation to every bird in the flock.
-It has been researched that they can make over 30 different sounds to communicate with each other, and they are able to memorize at least 100 different faces, including the faces of your other pets.
-Chickens have also been shown to have empathy and can form inter-species bonds, such as with their flock keeper.
-If you are raising backyard chickens, then you know they are funny little creatures that are full of personality.
+Many people think chickens aren’t smart, but this idea is incorrect.
+Chickens show intelligence and experience emotions.
+They follow a complex social structure called a pecking order.
+In this system, every chicken knows its place relative to each bird in the flock.
+Researchers found that chickens make over 30 different sounds to communicate and memorize at least 100 faces, including your other pets.
+Chickens also display empathy and form bonds with other species, such as their flock keeper.
+If you raise backyard chickens, you see they are funny little creatures full of personality.

 All Chickens Lay Brown Eggs